ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Note that the Workflow ID may be the same as Workstep ID, if the workflow has only one workstep.

-**[RXX]** The Workflow Instance ID MUST be derivable from the Workflow ID.
+**[R260]** The Workflow Instance ID MUST be derivable from the Workflow ID.

-**[RXX]** The Workstep Instance ID MUST be derivable from the Workstep ID.
+**[R261]** The Workstep Instance ID MUST be derivable from the Workstep ID.

-**[DXX]** Each Transaction ID SHOULD be generated by the transaction originator/sender.
+**[D29]** Each Transaction ID SHOULD be generated by the transaction originator/sender.

-**[RXX]** Each transaction MUST have a `From` (Sender) and a `To` (Receiver) element each containing the respective Sender and Receiver account numbers.
+**[R262]** Each transaction MUST have a `From` (Sender) and a `To` (Receiver) element each containing the respective Sender and Receiver account numbers.

-**[RXX]** Each transaction MUST have a deterministic nonce based on the account of the sender.
+**[R263]** Each transaction MUST have a deterministic nonce based on the account of the sender.

-**[RXX]** Each transaction MUST contain a representation of the (commercial) document as a state object constituting the suggested new agreement state, such that it can be validated by the prover system associated with the account of the state object representing the agreement state to be altered.
+**[R264]** Each transaction MUST contain a representation of the (commercial) document as a state object constituting the suggested new agreement state, such that it can be validated by the prover system associated with the account of the state object representing the agreement state to be altered.

-**[RXX]** If there is more than one prover system associated with the receiver account, the transaction MUST unambiguously identify which prover system the transaction is targeting.
+**[R265]** If there is more than one prover system associated with the receiver account, the transaction MUST unambiguously identify which prover system the transaction is targeting.

-**[RXX]** Each transaction MUST contain the cryptographic digital signature of the owner(s) of the Sender account.
+**[R266]** Each transaction MUST contain the cryptographic digital signature of the owner(s) of the Sender account.

-**[RXX]** A transaction MUST be considered invalid if one of the following conditions is met:
+**[R267]** A transaction MUST be considered invalid if one of the following conditions is met:
 * The transaction nonce is not equal to the account nonce plus 1.
 * The cryptographic signature of the account owner(s) on the transaction cannot be verified
 * The transaction does not have an existing Workflow ID, Workflow Instance ID, Workstep ID, Workstep Instance ID